 Say goodbye to crunching the numbers to get a picture of your business's health, your overdue invoices or your tax liability. okke's Reports do all that work for you.

-Reports have two main purposes: 1.
-To give you information to help you understand your business better, and 2.
-Provide information to help you and your accountant prepare your taxes.
+1. To give you information to help you understand your business better, and

 How to create a Report?